 The old mono-meal feeding plan helps avoid wrong food combinations of concentrated protein and starch, but as has been pointed out, eating large mono meals of high-phosphorus and high-protein nuts, high-sugar fruit, or high-acid fruit can present other health challenges by overloading the system with concentrated levels of single nutrients or acid.
 The above menu demonstrates an alternative plan that combines small amounts of these foods at meals in proper portion sizes throughout the day without interfering with digestion or overloading the system with any one nutrient or acid.
 Human breastfed infants don't take all their protein at one feeding, or all their carbohydrates and fat at another feeding.
 Nature combines the proper portions of all these nutrients in one balanced liquid meal.
 This combination works well because human milk is relatively low in protein (one gram of protein per 100 gram serving) and contains no starch—its carbohydrate content is galactose, a disaccharide formed from the sugars lactose and glucose, thus eliminating problematic digestive combinations of starch and protein.
 Likewise, based on the nutrient content of human milk, we can use food combinations and portion sizing to balance the nutrients in low-protein starch-free raw fruitarian meals.
 This allows us to receive a full complement of balanced nutrients consistently at each meal, and it also allows us to efficiently combine any non-starchy raw fruit, nut, or vegetable together.
 Because only 1% of the weight of breast milk is protein, our meals, including added water, should contain a concentration of no more than 1% protein by weight.

 Avocados contain twice the concentration of essential amino acids provided in human milk, and in Food Combining Made Easy, Shelton classifies avocados as a high-protein food.
 One large avocado (200 grams or about 7 ounces) has four grams of protein.
+By the way, if you subtract the water weight of the avocado, the mature coconut, and macadamia nuts, and compare them by dry weight per gram, they all contain very similar amounts of protein (0.07, 0.06, and 0.08 grams, respectively).
 Shelton recommends eating avocados with green vegetables and also with acid fruit because of avocados' high fat content.
 In addition, Shelton allows feeding melon with fresh fruit.
 Shelton also classifies coconut as a "starchy" low-protein nut, although an analysis of coconut shows its carbohydrate content is actually all sugar with no starch.
 Concentrated sweet fruit like bananas, raisins, figs, dates, sweet grapes, and persimmons inhibit gastric secretion and motility during protein digestion, and Shelton says these foods should never be combined with foods high in protein like whole large avocados or large servings of nuts (4 ounces), "despite the delightful flavor of the mixture."

 However, when combining fruit, nuts, and vegetables into meals, smoothies, or dressings, we can use portion sizing to lower the protein concentration to no higher than that of human milk, thereby avoiding problems digesting high amounts of protein combined with sugar.
 For example, 30 grams of coconut (about 1 ounce) contains one gram of protein, as does 13 grams of macadamia nuts (about half an ounce), and 51 grams of avocado (about 1.5 ounces or one quarter of a large avocado).
 Therefore, for every 30 grams of coconut, blend 70 grams of water to make 100 grams of low-protein coconut milk, blend 13 grams of macadamia nuts with 87 grams of water to make 100-gram servings of low-protein macadamia nut milk, and blend 51 grams of avocado with 49 grams of water to make 100-gram servings of low-protein avocado milk.
 These blended milks each contain one gram of protein per 100-gram serving, or 1% protein by weight, the same as human milk.
 Fruits and vegetables that contain less than one gram of protein per 100-gram serving can be combined with these milks, thus further reducing the meal's protein concentration.